-I took my meal behind the building.
-It was a peaceful morning, bright sun in the east, sweeping spring air, three goofy clouds scudding in from the north.
+I took my sandwich behind the building.
+It was a quiet morning, big sun in the east, sweeping spring air, three goofy clouds scudding in from the north.
 The sandwich wasn't any good.
 It tasted like fish.
-I threw half of it in a green dumpster and kept on across the lot.
+I threw it in a dumpster and kept on across the lot.
 Behind the carwash was a bright yellow trailer.
 I knocked on the door and a bearded man in a robe answered.

 Are you the king?
 I asked.

 Who's asking?

 I just bought the new breakfast sandwich at your store.
 Tasted like fish.